-Business management has several components, one of which is production management.
+Production management is one of the components of Business Management.
 In contrast to departments that specialize in other areas like marketing, distribution, delivery, accounting, and information management, it concentrates on the process of turning intakes and raw materials into the company’s final goods.

 What is Production?